visual-layer/fastdup/INSTALL.md

 # Common installation issues and their solution

 ERROR: fastdup-0.39-cp38-cp38-manylinux_2_31_x86_64.whl is not a supported wheel on this platform.
 - Check that you are on ubuntu 20.04 or 18.04 (via the command `lsb_release -r`).
+Alternatively on Mac M1 Big Sur or Mac Intel Mojave (use the command `sw_vers`)
-- Check that you are using the right python version (python3.8 and not python).
+- Check that you are using the right python version (python3.8 and not python)
 - Make sure pip is up to date using `python3.8 -m pip install -U pip`).
 - Make sure you install using `python3.8 -m pip install..` and not just `pip install...`.
-- If that does not work, please open an issue with the otuput of `python3.8 -m pip debug --verbose`
+- If that does not work, please open an issue with the otuput of `python3.8 -m pip debug --verbose` or join our slack channel.

 ERROR: `libGL.so.1: cannot open shared object file: No such file or directory`
 - Need to install depedency: `sudo apt -y nstall libgl1-mesa-glx`